On the non-hypercyclicity of scalar type spectral operators and collections of their exponentials: Preliminaries

-Observe that the notation $\|\cdot\|$ is used here to designate the norm in the space $L(X)$ of all bounded linear operators on $X$.
-We adhere to this rather conventional economy of symbols in what follows also adopting the same notation for the norm in the dual space $X^*$.
+\cite{Dun-SchI,Dun-SchIII}, the notation $\|\cdot\|$ being used here to designate the norm in the space $L(X)$ of all bounded linear operators on $X$.
+Adhering to this rather conventional economy of symbols hereafter, we also adopt the same notation for the norm in the dual space $X^*$.